-Three sites are now situated around the A16/A17 Sutterton Roundabout: A former Little Chef site, a new fast food drive-thru restaurant and forecourt and a truck stop.
+Three facilities are now situated around the A16/A17 Sutterton Roundabout: A former Little Chef site, a new drive-thru restaurant and forecourt and a truck stop.

 There are two service areas at the Sutterton Roundabout.

 Catering: Burger King Amenities: Free Cash Machine Outdoor Space: Grass space next to amenity building Forecourt: BP, Londis, Greggs, Costa Express, Dunkin' Donuts, f'real Milkshakes, Rollover, Tango Ice Blast, Jet Wash